-The members of our Compensation Committee during the year ended December 31, 2018, prior to the Spin-off, were Steven Rubin (Chairman), Peter Benz, Robert Fried and Donald Mathis, and the members of the Compensation Committee during the year ended December 31, 2018, following the Spin-off, were Donald Mathis (Chairman), Peter Benz and Andrew Frawley.
-From November 2007 to October 2009, Mr. Fried served as President and Chief Executive Officer of a "special purpose acquisition company," Ideation Acquisition Corp. ("Ideation"), a predecessor to the Company.
-From June 2007 to October 2009, Mr. Rubin served as Secretary of Ideation.
-No other member of the Compensation Committee is a current or former officer or employee of ours or any of our subsidiaries.
+The members of our Compensation Committee during the year ended December 31, 2019, were Donald Mathis (Chairman), Peter Benz, Andrew Frawley and Barbara Shattuck Kohn.
+No member of the Compensation Committee is a current or former officer or employee of ours or any of our subsidiaries.
 None of the members of our Compensation Committee had any relationship required to be disclosed under this caption under the rules of the Securities and Exchange Commission (the "SEC").